Book your Arizona Diamondbacks luxury suites here today!

 A memory still in the hearts of Arizona Diamondbacks fans, many hope the current squad can help achieve that same kind of postseason magic.
 Manager Torey Lovullo would love nothing more than to achieve this accolade as the skipper for the D-backs.
 Management cannot wait to see what he can pull off in his second season in the Arizona dugout.
 His first season marked a major advancement for the club, finishing the year at 93-69 for a 24 game improvement.
 Arizona won the Wild Card before being knocked out by the LA Dodgers.
 Lovullo was named the 2017 National League Manager of the Year.

-The leader of this team is first baseman Paul Goldschmidt.
-His consistent play sets the tone for the kind of professionalism expected of this ball club.
-This has rubbed off on starters Jake Lamb, Ketel Marte, and Nick Ahmed, who always show up ready to play.
-Veteran catcher Alex Avila was brought in this year to work from behind the plate.
-The outfield consists of strong players in David Peralta, AJ Pollock, and Steven Souza.
+The leader of this team has been first baseman Paul Goldschmidt.
+His consistent play set the tone for the kind of professionalism expected of this ball club.
+However, in an effort to rebuild, Arizona was forced to move Goldschmidt in a blockbuster offseason trade with St. Louis.
+Though his professionalism has rubbed on starters like Jake Lamb, Ketel Marte, and Nick Ahmed, who always show up ready to play, Goldschmidt will be sorely missed by D-Backs fans and his former teammates.
+Arriving in Arizona as a result of the deal are pitcher Luke Weaver, catcher Carson Kelly, and infielder Andy Young.
+Starting veteran catcher Alex Avila was brought in this year to work from behind the plate.
+The outfield consists of strong players in David Peralta, Chris Owings, and Steven Souza.

 The decorated career of pitcher Zack Greinke continues to impress and he picks up additional accolades.
-The 2017 season saw Greinke win his third NL Gold Glove Award.
+The 2018 season saw Greinke win his fifth consecutive NL Gold Glove Award.
 The club can rest a little easier when he comes up in the rotation, usually allowing for Brad Boxberger to close it out for a win.

 Legendary past players for the Arizona Diamondbacks include Randy Johnson, Paul Goldschmidt, Luis Gonzalez, Curt Schilling, and Steve Finley.
 More information pertaining to the history of the Arizona Diamondbacks as well as the current team can be found by clicking here.